elliotperviz/cmms/qm/README.md

 2) [H atom: electronic orbitals](2-h/)
 3) [H<sub>2</sub>O molecule](3-h20/)

-Note, it is not the aim of this tutorial material to teach you what is the definition of each keyword we use in each Abinit input.
+Note, it is not the aim of this tutorial material to teach you what is the definition of every keyword we use in the Abinit inputs.
 The goal is to show you practical examples for how to setup Abinit simulations and how to extract and analyse physical properties.
-With this in mind, we recommend that whilst working through these tutorials you consult the Abinit documentation for a detailed definitions and descriptions of each keyword: https://docs.abinit.org/variables/
+With this in mind, we recommend that whilst working through these tutorials you consult the Abinit documentation for a detailed definitions and descriptions of each keyword:<br>
+https://docs.abinit.org/variables/

-## Discussion
+## Introduction

-- High level summary of quantum mechanics
+our goal is to solve the Schrödinger Equation
+In quantum mechanics, the state of the system is no longer described by the precise position and momentum of a particle (or particles) but by the *wavefunction*: a probability amplitude defined over all space varying with respect to position and time.
+The time evolution of the wavefunction is governed by the time-dependent Schrödinger equation
+$$
+H(r)\psi(r) = E\psi(r)
+$$

+; provided a time-dependent Hamiltonian

+- High level summary of quantum mechanics (upto variational approximation: mention we that now have two tasks, that is to implement a numerical method to obtain best estimate of the ground state, and also how to choose an initial guess to the trial wave function (i.e. the basis, which e.g. could be plane wave, gaussian, hydrogen orbitals, [molecular orbitals?] etc.)
-- To solve this numerically, we use Abinit, which implements quantum equations of density functional theory using a plane-wave basis-set approach.
+- We use the software Abinit, which implements the numerical/computational solution to the above question by implementation of the quantum equations of density functional theory using a plane-wave basis-set approach.
   - plane wave basis
   - HK existence theorem
   - Exchange correlation functional